wernerjoss/bulkmail/README.md

 fix some bugs 18.03.18

 ## TODO:
-- provide Option for configurable Delay between sent Mails to avoid possible Restrictions from SMTP Mailers w.r. to max.
-No# of sent Mails per Hour (or Day)
 - Localisation (say 'Hallo' or 'Hello', 'Liebe(r)' or 'Dear' to Recipients...)
-- move Configuration to separate yaml or json file
 - enable optional encryption for recipients from local keyring